AdrianHu99/ReadingNotes/VimTutor/VimTutor.md

      You can either use the long or the short option name.

   7. Prepend "no" to switch an option off:   :set noic

+# Lesson 7 SUMMARY

+  1. Type  :help  or press (F1) or (HELP)  to open a help window.

+  2. Type  :help cmd  to find help on  cmd .

+  3. Type  CTRL-W CTRL-W  to jump to another window

+  4. Type  :q  to close the help window

+  5. Create a vimrc startup script to keep your preferred settings.

+  6. When typing a  :  command, press CTRL-D to see possible completions.
+Press (TAB) to use one completion.